-Edvard Hoem, one the most conspicous writers of our time, is celebrated by Moldejazz with a festive concert at Bjørnsonshuset on the final day of the festival.
+With a celebratory concert at Bjørnsonshuset on the final day of the festival.

-At the centre of a group of celebrated musicians is singer Ine Hoem and composer Erlend Skomsvoll who have made new arrangements for songs by Hoem.
+At the centre of a group of celebrated musicians are singer, Ine Hoem, and composer, Erlend Skomsvoll, who have made new arrangements for songs by Hoem.

 We wish to celebrate Edvard Hoem, one of the most notable Norwegian writers of our time, at this years Moldejazz with a celebratory concert on the closing day of the festival.
 Heading a team of excellent musicians, singer Ine Hoem and master composer Erlend Skomsvoll, has made new arrangements for songs with words by Edvard Hoem.

 Friends of Kaffistova

 In his early years, when Edvard Hoem started school in Molde, he immediately became a part of a young, creative literary environment.
 They dubbed themselves 'Kaffistovas venner' (Friends of Kaffistova), after the location for their gatherings in Romsdalsheimen.
 After a couple of years, the group made what must be called Norway's first festival of poetry, until the events eventually were made part of Moldejazz.
 Thus, Edvard was engaged in Moldejazz already in his youth.

 The opening towards the world made this country great

 In connection to Moldejazz, Hoem's epic opening speech before the 1989-festival, “Når festivalen opnar” (when the festival opens) is worth mentioning.
 It is a masterpiece of lyrical prose painting a picture of how jazz came to Norway and of the universal importance of this form of music,